 Ida y Vuelta’s presentations come from a long tradition of Mexican folk music called Son Jarocho.
-The genre is a fusion of African, Spanish and Indigenous music and poetry.
-Ida y Vuelta’s instrumentation is native to the Veracruz region and includes jaranas (8 string small guitars), requinto (lead 4 string guitar), leona (acoustic bass), zapateado (percussive foot tapping) and they also incorporate the cajón (wood peruvian box) and cajita (small peruvian box) for reinforcements.
+The genre is a fusion of African, Spanish-Arabic and Indigenous music and poetry.
+Ida y Vuelta’s instrumentation is native to the Sotavento region and includes jaranas (8 string small guitars), requinto (lead 4 string guitar), leona (acoustic bass), zapateado (percussive foot tapping) and they also incorporate the cajón peruano and cajita (peruvian box) for percussion reinforcement.

-Ida y Vuelta plays traditional “sones” which some date back over 300 years as well as their own arrangements and original tunes.
-They respectfully perform this music and aspire to make known its rich historical and musical value, specifically here in the U.S.
+Ida y Vuelta keeps the spirit of traditional “sones” alive, which date back over 300 years.
+Performing this music they aspire to make known its rich historical and musical value, specifically here in the U.S.

 Click here to listen to some ‘live recordings’ of IDA Y VUELTA